UPDATE: IR35 applies to services provided on/after 6 April 2020 (rather than payments made)

 IR35 is a very complex area of law and therefore it is important that you get expert advice.

 Lloyd Clarke is an IR35 specialist, having advised many Contractors and End Clients over the years on their IR35 status, including national TV presenters.
 Lloyd offers value for money fixed fees for reviewing your working arrangements and contractual documentation, advising you on the changes which need to be made to ensure HMRC don’t come knocking on your door with a large fine.
 If you are a Contractor or End Client in need of advice or support around IR35 please contact Lloyd Clarke today on 01206 239761 for a free initial consultation.

 Agency: Recruitment Agency through which a Personal Services Company is engaged through to work for the End Client.
 Can be seen by IR35 as the Fee Payer.

-Contractor: A person providing a services to a specific client (for the purposes of this article) via a limited company of their own, who is usually a director.
+Contractor: A person providing a service to a specific client (for the purposes of this article) via a limited company of their own, who is usually a director.

 End Client: The End Client is the party the contractor is engaged to deliver a service to.
 For the Public Sector HMRC gave a defined list for the End Client, for the Private Sector the definition of the End Client is still under consultation with further clarification expected in due course.

-Equipment: Including heavy machinery, industrial vehicles or high-cost specialist equipment – but not including phones, tablets or laptops; vehicles – including purchase, fuel and all running costs (used for work tasks, not commuting.
-This also includes other expenses – including significant travel or accommodation costs (for work, not commuting) or paying for a business premises outside of the contractor’s home.
+Equipment: Including heavy machinery, industrial vehicles, or high-cost specialist equipment – but not including phones, tablets, or laptops; vehicles – including purchase, fuel, and all running costs (used for work tasks, not commuting.
+This also includes other expenses – including significant travel or accommodation costs (for work, not commuting) or paying for business premises outside of the contractor’s home.